Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides/pathfillmodetype/_index.md

 ## PathFillModeType enum

-Specifies the manner in which a path should be filled.
+Specifies the manner in which a path should be filled

 ```cpp
 enum class PathFillModeType : uint8_t